GavinMcGahey/help/Operating_Systems/Important_Bits_From_Book.md

 ``file main``

 will report that ``main`` is an ELF executable.
 ELF files are divided into a number of sections and can be evaluated using the ``readelf`` command.

+* Windows Subsytem for Linux

+Windows uses a hybrid architecture that provides subsystems to emulate different operating-system environments.
+These user-mode subsystems communicate with the Windows kernel to provide actual services.
+Windows 10 adds a Windows subsystem for Linux (WSL), which allows native Linux applications (specified as ELF binaries) to run on Windows 10.
+The typical operation is for a user to start the Windows application ``bash.exe``, which presents the user with a bash shell running Linux.
+Internally, the WSL creates a Linux instance consisting of the ``init`` process, which in turn creates the bash shell running the native Linux application ``/bin/bash``.
+Each of these processes runs in a Windows Pico process.
+This special process loads the native Linux binary into the process’s own address space, thus providing an environment in which a Linux application can execute.

+Pico processes communicate with the kernel services LXCore and LXSS to translate Linux system calls, if possible using native Windows system calls.
+When the Linux application makes a system call that has no Windows equivalent, the LXSS service must provide the equivalent functionality.
+When there is a one-to-one relationship between the Linux and Windows system calls, LXSS forwards the Linux system call directly to the equivalent call in the Windows kernel.
+In some situations, Linux and Windows have system calls that are similar but not identical.
+When this occurs, LXSS will provide some of the functionality and will invoke the similar Windows system call to provide the remainder of the functionality.
+The Linux ``fork()`` provides an illustration of this: The Windows ``CreateProcess()`` system call is similar to ``fork()`` but does not provide exactly the same functionality.
+When ``fork()`` is invoked in WSL, the LXSS service does some of the initial work of ``fork()`` and then calls ``CreateProcess()`` to do the remainder of the work.
+The figure below illustrates the basic behavior of WSL.

+*Insert Image*